Acute Eosinophilic Pneumonia

 View Patient Education

 In contrast to chronic eosinophilic pneumonia, acute eosinophilic pneumonia is an acute illness that does not usually recur.
-Incidence and prevalence are unknown.
+There are limited data about the frequency of the disease, but it is thought to be rare.
+One study of deployed U. S. military personnel reported an incidence rate of approximately 9 per 100,000 person-years (1).
 Acute eosinophilic pneumonia can occur at any age but most often affects patients between 20 and 40 years, with a male-to-female ratio of 2:1.

 Symptoms and Signs of Acute Eosinophilic Pneumonia